 Unnecessary movement of products, people, or information.
 Transporting materials, parts or finished goods into or out of storage (inventory) or between processes.

-Providing higher quality or extra operations than are necessary to meet the customer’s needs.
+Over-processing occurs when one tries to provide higher quality or extra operations than are necessary to meet the customer’s needs.
 Using more expensive equipment or tools where simpler ones would suffice.
 Having meetings or people at meetings that are not needed.

 The concept of “lean” was developed for production environments but with a few modifications, it applies to services as well.
 In either case, Lean considers the use of resources for goals other than “creating value for the customer” to be waste and such wastes should be eliminated.